 The word now is a sentence on its own and this is the only example of a short sentence in the entire poem.
-This is used to highlight the importance of it.
-It is quite jarring and it’s use mid-line makes a reader stop.
+This is used to highlight its importance.
+It is quite jarring and its use of mid-line makes a reader stop.
 It gives it a profundity.
-All of these comparisons the narrator has been making are how they are feeling right now, in the moment.
+All of these comparisons the narrator has been making are how they are feeling right now, at the moment.
 They do not concern themselves with dwelling on the past, or worrying about the future they are solely focused on the present, the now.
 What follows cements the entire point of the poem that time is the enemy of love: “Time hates love, wants love poor”.

 but love spins gold, gold, gold from straw.

 Here the narrator is suggesting that love has transformative power.
 That it can take the mundane and make it worth more than precious materials, note the tricolon being used for emphasis.
 Spinning gold from straw is a reference to the fairytale character Rumpelstiltskin and is a further example of drawing a comparison between what a person would perceive to be wealth and what is actually valuable.
 Being the final line of the sonnet gives it credence as the final two lines of a stanza are supposed to offer a “turn” or a “resolution” the resolution here is partial though due to the proceeding line, but the hint is that love will conquer the obstacle that is time.